mougiakouel/QGIS-Training-Manual/assessment/index.rst

 Don't use point symbols to symbolize the layer at all.
 Instead, use labels centered over the points; the point symbols themselves should have no size.

-Furthermore, use :guilabels:`Data defined settings` to style the labels into meaningful categories.
+Furthermore, use :guilabel:`Data defined settings` to style the labels into meaningful categories.
 Add appropriate columns to the attribute data if necessary.
 When doing so, don't create fictional data - rather, use the :guilabel:`Field Calculator` to populate the new columns, based on appropriate